Edible oil filtration / filtration of vegetable oils and fats

 - Cricketfilter / PTS filter for polish / heel filtration

 - Cartridge filter

-Modern edible/vegetable oil refineries and processing plants are automated to a large extend and this requires reliable and easyto-automate equipment.
+Refineries and processing plants are automated to a large extend and this requires reliable and easy-to-automate equipment.
 Operation should be simplified, operation faults avoided and above all, an exactly defined process should be achieved.
 The pre-treatment of the filter, filtration and cleaning of the filter takes place in a semi or fully automatic mode and no intensive labour is required to open and/or close a filter in order to discharge the filter cake and get the filter back into operational condition.
 The selection of the right filter type for each individual process step depends on a number of factors, such as:

 - Space requirement and available space

 - Type of cake discharge

 - Filter unit size in combination with the plant capacity